Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

 === "Agent Assist Workspace"

-     The human agent will receive a link to the Workspace in the conversation chat.
-     This Workspace is also accessible from the right side of the chat.
+     This Workspace is also accessible from the right side of the conversation chat.

        <figure>
          <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/agent-assist-la.png" width="75%" />